 Old Growth Loop

-Soon, I strolled through the lush woodland.
-Then in less than half a mile, I arrived at the 4-way junction.
-There I took the Old Growth Loop and made my way down toward Carlson Cove.
-Later I took the wooden steps down to the water.
-But I couldn’t walk the shore in its entirety.
-So I left right after checking out Puget Sound.
+Soon, I strolled the lush woodland and reached the four-way in under half a mile.
+Then I took the Old Growth Loop down to Carlson Cove before taking the wooden steps to the beach.
+But I couldn’t walk the entire shoreline and left after checking out Puget Sound.

-Back on the main trail, I continued on the path toward Carlson Bay.
-Then I crossed the wobbly footbridge onto the sandy beach.
-There I noticed a big house perching above cliffs to the north.
-Later, I walked south on the shore and then took a break to enjoy the view.
-My only sighting of marine life was a dead crab.
+I continued to Carlson Bay back on the main trail and crossed the wobbly footbridge to the sandy beach.
+There I saw a big house to the north, perching above cliffs.
+Then I walked south on the shore while enjoying the view.
+The only sighting of marine life was a dead crab.

 See more trip photos here.